DesmondYim/landing_page/README.md

+All images from pixabay.com and the following creators:
-Logo image by Geralt from pixabay.com
+- Logo image by Geralt
-Woods image by AGNIESZKA_WEN from pixabay.com
+- Woods image by AGNIESZKA_WEN
+- Sun illustration by DavidRockDesign
+- Tree illustration by Kidaha
+- Bear image by KatyThompson
 # landing_page